 Network planning and business support

-The availability of NetFlow data has greatly enhanced an organizations ability to tailor their network to best suit their business and to monitor how their network responds as the business and infrastructure change over time.
+The availability of NetFlow data greatly enhances an organization’s ability to tailor their network to best suit their business, and to monitor how their network responds as the business and infrastructure change over time.
 With NetFlow monitoring a business can manage network capacity planning by identifying where traffics originates from and where it flows to.
-This, in conjunction with Statseeker’s SNMP monitoring to identify under and over utilized hardware, can be used to avoid costly, and potentially unnecessary, upgrades and instead, restructure the network topology to improve responsiveness and efficiency.
+This, in conjunction with Statseeker’s SNMP monitoring to identify under and over utilized hardware, can be used to avoid costly, and potentially unnecessary, upgrades and instead restructure the network topology to improve responsiveness and efficiency.

 NetFlow can be used to profile and monitor the impact on your network resulting from infrastructure changes, the addition and integration of remote business sites or new software applications.
 It can also be of great assistance in determining how to apply Quality of Service (QoS) rules to best suit the needs of your organization, monitor and manage Service Level Agreements (SLAs) and even support IP based billing and support.

 One of the areas in which NetFlow is of greatest assistance is network security.
-In the event of Distributed Denial of Service (DDoS) attacks, NetFlow can help in confirming that you are experiencing an DDOS event as quickly as possible providing a greater window in which to address the issue prior to systems becoming unresponsive.
+In the event of Distributed Denial of Service (DDoS) attacks, NetFlow can help in confirming that you are experiencing DDOS events quickly, providing a greater window in which to address the issue prior to systems becoming unresponsive.
 Many worm attacks will identify themselves by displaying anomalous traffic on selected ports.
-The identity of the worm in conjunction reviewing your network history to pinpoint the source (the infected devices) makes containment and clean-up quick and painless.
+The identity of the worm in conjunction with reviewing your network history to pinpoint the source (the infected devices) makes containment and clean-up quick and painless.